Learn what to review so you can start reconciling.

 The beginning balance amount should match what's on your bank statement for the same start day.
 If it doesn't, don’t worry.
-QuickBooks lets you know if and what you need to change.
+QuickBooks lets you know what changes you might need to make.
 Here's how to fix beginning balance issues so you can start reconciling.

 Step 1: Review the original opening balance

 The opening balance is the starting point for accounts in QuickBooks.
-If it’s incorrect, it affects all following reconciliations.
+If it’s incorrect, it affects all future reconciliations.

 Make sure your opening balance is correct before checking your beginning balance.
 Then move on to Step 2.

 Make sure you're reconciling the correct account for the correct month:

 - Go to Transactions and select Reconcile (Take me there).